EliasNehme/Deep-STORM/README.md

 # Learning a localization model

-* The software includes Matlab and Python codes, both for training and reconstruction.
-For training a net, the user needs to perform the following steps:
+* To train a network, the user needs to perform the following steps:
     1. Simulate a tiff stack of data frames, with known ground truth positions in an accompanying csv file, using ImageJ ThunderSTORM plugin.
 The simulated images and positions are saved for handling in Matlab.
     2. Generate the training examples matfile in matlab using the script `GenerateTrainingExamples.m`.
     3. Open up the anaconda command prompt, and activate the previously created `deepstorm` environment by using the command: `activate deepstorm`.